How to make Rosemary Simple Syrup

-Simple syrup is generally found in two strengths: Equal parts sugar and water, the most common strength in U.S. bars, is referred to as “one-to-one” (1:1).
+Simple syrup is generally found in two strengths: Sugar and water.
+The most common strength in U.S. bars is referred to as “one-to-one” (1:1).
 Two parts sugar to one part water is, as you might guess, referred to as 2:1, which is the standard syrup in U.K. bars; in the States, you’ll often hear 2:1 syrup being referred to as “rich simple syrup.”

 HOW TO MAKE ROSEMARY SIMPLE SYRUP